gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## SpeedGame module
 ASSS does not have Speed Zone functionality.
 In Subspace Server .NET, speed functionality is provided by the `SS.Core.Modules.Scoring.SpeedGame` module.
 This includes use of the S2C 0x24 (Speed packet).
 Also, it persists a player's personal best score (?best command).

+---
+## ?laghist command
+ASSS tracks many statistics for lag data.
+This includes the distribution of ping times for C2S and reliable data.
+ASSS planned to include a `?laghist` command to output this data.
+However, it was never implemented.
+In Subspace Server .NET the `?laghist` command is implemented in a way that it's presumed to have been intended.
+By default, it prints C2S ping stats.
+With the `-r` argument it prints reliable ping stats.